 Packaging

-Sliding the box open, the camera immediately fell out—caught on film below—so perhaps the team spent a little more time on branding than functional box design.
+Sliding the box open, the camera immediately fell out—caught in a video below.
 Thankfully, it avoided rolling straight to the ground.
 Open it upside down to avoid the same fate.

 The camera itself is cradled in what at first sight looks like white plastic, but is actually cardboard.